AlexanderS68/AmazingRace/README.md

 5. Prepare your maze by creating a text file (e.g., `maze.txt`) with the following format:
    - Each line represents a row in the maze.
-   - Use spaces or commas to separate the values in each row.
+   - Use spaces to separate the values in each row.
    - Use `0` to represent empty cells or walls, and `1` to represent valid path cells.
+   - There will only ever be one entrance, and one exit on each maze.
+   - There will only ever be a single “1” on the first line of the file, this is the maze entrance.
+   - There will only ever be a single “1” on the last line of the file, this is the maze exit.
+   - There will only ever be one “complete path” through the maze.

 6. Run the program using the following command: